 Part 2: Practical Living of Sustainability

 Every one of the following concepts will apply to you on a daily basis; however, there is no ‘one size fits all’ solution to our environmental issues, therefore my solutions may not be your solutions.
 That is where your skills of adaptability and resourcefulness will come into play.
 Also, some of the things I do are extreme in order to draw attention from the media and individuals.
-If it is too much for you please don’t disregard it, but instead think of how you can adapt the concept with moderation into your life.
-Consider this a general guideline to follow, and adapt to your life how you see fit.
+If it is too much for you please don’t disregard it, but instead think of how you can adapt the concept with moderation into your own life.
+Consider this as a general guideline to follow, and adapt your life how you see fit.

 -Plant based.
 This means that I eat plants and not animals.
 My diet mostly consists of fruits, vegetables, grains, legumes, nuts, and seeds.